 Some of the questions we are currently addressing in the lab.

 Our laboratory is part of the Department of Life Sciences at Imperial College London, in the South Kensington Campus right in the very heart of London.
 Imperial currently ranks 8th in the University World league, and 3rd in the UK.
-Our Department was judged by Times Higher Education to be the top ranked university Department in the UK for research intensity in Biological Sciences.
-Find more about the facilities of the laboratory and those of the Department [here] and learn about the current team [on this page].
+Our Department was judged by Times Higher Education to be the top-ranked university Department in the UK for research intensity in Biological Sciences.
+Find more about the facilities of the laboratory and those of the Department.